Devotion to the Holy Face of Jesus of the Shroud of Turin and the Veil of Veronica – VL187

 This booklet focuses on making reparation to the Holy Face of Jesus of the Veil of Veronica for sins involving the first three Commandments of God.
 That is, for the sins of:

-Blasphemy – A sin against the Second Commandment (Thou shalt not take the name of the Lord Thy God in vain.)
-Includes course blasphemy such as the irreverent use of God’s name, speaking disrespectfully about holy things, breaking vows, and doctrinal blasphemy of the free-thinker (i.e. Freemasonry or promoting Masonic ideas).
+Blasphemy – A sin against the Second Commandment (Thou shalt not take the name of the Lord Thy God in vain).
+It includes coarse blasphemy such as the irreverent use of God’s name, speaking disrespectfully about holy things, breaking vows, and the doctrinal blasphemy of the free-thinker (i.e. modernist, freemason, hedonist, atheist, etc.)

-Violation and Profanation of Sundays and Holy Days – A sin against the Third Commandment (Remember thou keep holy the Sabbath [Lord’s] day.)
-Includes missing Mass on Sundays and Holy Days of obligation, and performing servile work or public buying and selling on these days.
+Violation and Profanation of Sundays and Holy Days – A sin against the Third Commandment (Remember thou keep holy the Sabbath [Lord’s] day).
+It includes missing Mass on Sundays and Holy Days of obligation without grave and sufficient cause, and performing undue servile work or unnecessary public buying and selling on these days.

 Communism – Another sin against the Second Commandment.
-Includes crimes committed by the Secret Societies against Christ’s true Church.
+It includes crimes committed by the Secret Societies against Christ’s true Church.
 In March 1847, Our Lord specifically identified the Communists, by name, as His enemies.

-Sins against the Catholic Faith – These are sins against the first Commandment (I am the Lord thy God, thou shalt not have strange gods before Me.)
-Includes indifferentism (holding false religions on a par with the true one, as if differences of creed are unimportant, and taking part in non-Catholic worship), heresy (denying one or more dogmas of the Faith), apostasy (falling away from the one True Church of Christ, the Catholic Church).
-Also includes the sins of idolatry, superstition, spiritism, tempting God, and sacrilege.
+Sins against the Catholic Faith – These are sins against the First Commandment (I am the Lord thy God, thou shalt not have strange gods before Me).
+It includes indifferentism (holding false religions on a par with the true one, as if differences of creed are unimportant), taking part in non-Catholic worship, heresy (denying one or more dogmas of the Faith), apostasy (falling away from the one True Church of Christ, the Catholic Church).
+The sins of idolatry, superstition, spiritism, occult practices, tempting God, and sacrilege are also violations of this commandment.

 The messenger chosen by God – to make known to the world His request for reparation for the above sins by a devotion to the image of His Holy Face left on the Veil of Veronica – was a French Carmelite, Sister Marie de Saint-Pierre (1816 – 1848).